-- 1. At the DC distribution panel, switch the breaker(s) for the battery string(s) to replace to OFF. - 2.
-Remove the front and rear battery compartment doors.
-See Operating Cabinet Doors (on page 42) for instructions. - 3.
-In the battery compartment, remove the front seismic protection brackets from around the batteries, if present.
+Step 1: At the DC distribution panel, switch the breaker(s) for the battery string(s) to replace to OFF.

+Step 2: Remove the front and rear battery compartment doors.
+See Operating Cabinet Doors for instructions.

+Step 3: In the battery compartment, remove the front seismic protection brackets from around the batteries, if present.
-Proprietary Information: Not for use or disclosure except by written agreement with Clearfield.

-- 4. Identify the #10 AWG battery power cables for the string(s) to replace.
-Disconnect the identified cables (Anderson connectors) from the power supply leads. - 5.
-Remove the red and black battery power cables from the terminals at each end of the string. - 6.
-Remove the jumper straps from between the terminals of batteries in the string. - 7.
-Remove the batteries from the battery compartment. - 8.
-Install the new batteries.
-See Installing Batteries (on page 73) for instructions. - 9.
-When finished, replace the front seismic protection brackets, if present.
+Step 4: Identify the #10 AWG battery power cables for the string(s) to replace.
+Disconnect the identified cables (Anderson connectors) from the power supply leads.

+Step 5: Remove the red and black battery power cables from the terminals at each end of the string.

+Step 6: Remove the jumper straps from between the terminals of batteries in the string.

+Step 7: Remove the batteries from the battery compartment.

+Step 8: Install the new batteries.
+See Installing Batteries for instructions.

+Step 9: When finished, replace the front seismic protection brackets, if present.

-10. Replace the battery compartment doors and switch the battery breaker(s) to ON.
+Step 10: Replace the battery compartment doors and switch the battery breaker(s) to ON.